Recovering a Sense of Safety

 On another note, the most fun task was to come with 5 alternative lives based on things I always wanted to do but never dared.
 It’s a funny and playful task them made me wonder if I could tap into those lives to make mine more fun right here and now.

 - Emo-pop-rock singer with a band (think Evanescence or PATD!)

-- Astronomy-related worker specializing in alien communications
+- Astronomy-related space agent specializing in alien communications

 - Star Trek ship engineer, but only in far future – those gravity plates better be working, as well as food replicators and long-distance transporters